 Report on other legal and regulatory requirements

-We were first appointed as auditors of the Company on 23 February 2021 (with an effective date of 1 June 2021).
+We were first appointed as auditors of the Company on 23 February 2021.
+Our appointment has been renewed annually by shareholder resolution representing a total period of uninterrupted engagement appointment of 2 years.